svitlanaBurba/HT3_Dropbox_API_Jenkins/README.md

 All changes to this repository are automatically verified via the Jenkins build: http://139.144.79.230:8080/blue/pipelines/
 There are 2 pipelines:
 - API Testing - standard Jenkins build job.
-Configuration is available in jenkins/api_testing.xml
+Configuration is available in `jenkins/config.xml`.
+Logs are available in `jenkins/API_testing_Log.txt`.
 - HT3_Dropbox_API_Testing - pipeline that is defined in Jenkins file in this repository.
-Configuration is in jenkins/Jenkinsfile (automatically synced with Jenkins server)
+Configuration is in jenkins/Jenkinsfile (automatically synced with Jenkins server).
+Logs are available in `jenkins/Logs are available in `jenkins/API_testing_Log.txt`.

 ## Implemented Tests